-If oil level falls below the lower limit, the warning indicator will start to blink.
-Refer to "OIL LEVEL WARNING" for the detail.
+This indicator shows the engine oil level.
+If the oil level falls below the lower limit, the warning indicator will start to blink.
+Refer to the sections "FILLING OIL" and "OIL LEVEL WARNING" for details.

-1 Oil-level warning indicator
+(1) Oil-level indicator

 Do not operate the engine without oil.
 Serious engine damage will occur.